 The next procedure is the sorting and grading during which roots are cut and seed material is selected from amongst the best of the lot for the next year’s turmeric production.

-At Zizira we research and source Lakadong turmeric only from where they grow best and naturally.
+Zizira researches and sources Lakadong turmeric only from where they grow best and naturally.
 These are the regions where growers have preserved their traditional practices, continuing them to this day.
 You can discover some of them on our website where you will also see the range of products we have for your health and well-being.